paolo-gajo/ingredient_difficulty_prediction/README.md

 # Predicting the difficulty of GialloZafferano dishes

-This repo contains data extracted from GialloZafferano in `gz_extracted.json` and the Python script `script.py` to scrape said data.
+This repo contains data extracted from GialloZafferano and the Python script `script.py` to scrape said data.

-Reference for `gz_difficulty.csv`:
+ `gz_all.json` is as collection of 7,247 recipes, used for training and validation. `gz_101.json` is used as a test set and contins 101 recipes.

+The test set corresponds to the dataset compiled by Fossemò et al. (2022):

 ```
 @inproceedings{fossemo2022using,